Last Updated on 23/01/2022

 When you’re ready to pack back up prior to checkout, you just either wrap the entire laundry bag up and put it in your suitcase, or transfer the contents to a packing cube you’ve denoted for your dirty stuff.

-Apart from that, when it comes to staying organised in a hotel room, the number one rule is to stick to the “everything in its place” thought every single time you come back into the room.
-That means: keycard on the table.
-Shoes in the closet.
-Phone into the charger.
-Have you done some shopping?
-Put the receipts in your wallet, and the bags right into the closet.
+Apart from that, when it comes to staying organised in a hotel room, the number one rule is to stick to the “everything in its place” mindset every single time you come back into the room.

 Be a Good Hotel Guest—Pick Up After Yourself